2BitWizard/GB_Mini_Camera/README.md

 - Most parts can be found on Aliexpress, Mouser and Digikey except for the ribbon cable (Digikey only) if you need a longer one.
 - You can easily desolder the MAC-GBD by using a hot air gun (set at 250°C) on the back side of the original board until the chip falls by itself.
 This is by far the most secure way I've found.
 I do not recommend using low temp solder or other bismuth containing crap.
 No need.
 The author of the original project recommends using a heating plate.
 - Lead free solder in wire is really crap and will be a pain to use.
 Either use old good lead/tin alloy with flux core if you can find some or lead free solder paste.
 And always remind the rule of thumb when using flux: "the bigger the blob, the better the job".

+## Kind warning
+I wasted many hours helping people with the "rival" flashable camera project without receiving any thanks.
+I've made many flashable camera for free, sometimes with my own cameras and nevertheless ended insulted by scumbags of the Game Boy retro community.
+In summary: I do not want to hear anything anymore at anytime about flashable cameras.
+You're on your own with this project.